 The Staten Island Coastal Bike 'n' Hike

-On the plus side, we'll explore newly opened parklands and bike paths, reclaimed wetlands with near-abandoned roads (pictured above), and some rugged but hikeable (and bikeable) areas where bike trails can be envisioned but are not quite there yet.
-Expect mostly asphalt bike paths though, mixed in with packed dirt, a few gravel, and some sandy beach traverses.
+On the plus side, we'll explore newly opened parklands and bike paths, reclaimed wetlands (Oakwood Beach) with near-abandoned roads, and some rugged but hikeable (and bikeable) areas where bike trails can be envisioned but are not quite there yet (Lemon Creek Park).
+Expect mostly asphalt bike paths though, mixed in with packed dirt, a few gravel, and some sandy beach traverses (a half-mile walk along beach fronting Wolfes Pond).
 Wide tires – for traction – are recommended.

 Lunch is at the three-quarter mark, and the return is via Staten Island rail, so in addition to gravel, dirt and sand, throw in a few climbs up rail station stairs.